raymondbrink/CleanArchitecture/examples/Example.Console.CommandAdd/README - Copy.md

 builder.RegisterService<IAddSupplierRepositoryFacade, AddSupplierRepositoryFacade>(RegisterSingleInstance);
 builder.RegisterService<ISupplierFactory, SupplierFactory>(RegisterSingleInstance);
 builder.RegisterService<IEntityValidator<Supplier>, SupplierValidator>(RegisterSingleInstance);
+builder.RegisterService<IEntityQueryService<Supplier, SupplierListModel, Guid>, EntityQueryService<Supplier, SupplierListModel, Guid>>(RegisterSingleInstance)
+    .WithParameter(Constants.ServiceParameters.Mapper, SupplierMapper.Instance);
 ```
-The registrations for `IAddSupplierCommand`, `IAddSupplierRepositoryFacade` and `ISupplierFactory` are pretty straight forward.
+The registrations is for `IAddSupplierCommand`, `IAddSupplierRepositoryFacade` and `ISupplierFactory` are pretty straight forward.
-Finally there's a registration for the `SupplierValidator`, which is an implementation of the generic `IEntityValidator<Supplier>` interface.
+Then there's a registration for the `SupplierValidator`, which is a implementation of the generic `IEntityValidator<Supplier>` interface.

+Most interesting here is the registration of the `IEntityQueryService<Supplier, SupplierListModel, Guid>`.
+This service drastically simplifies the implementation of queries in CQRS.
+This generic service is very powerfull and simplifies and automates a lot of things for the developer:

+- Provides easy understandable query parameters, supporting filtering, sorting and paging
+- Maps entities to models using AutoMapper (more on Mapping below)

+The first generic parameter `TEntity` defines the source entity to query.
+The second generic parameter `TModel` defines the destination model to map the source entity to.

+## Mapping

 Happy coding!